Leading from the Field

 About the Author

-Dr Peter Merry is a philosopher, social entrepreneur, and planetary
+Dr. Peter Merry is a philosopher, social entrepreneur, and planetary

 activist.
 He has spent his life crossing the business, government,